-If you have any questions about this process, please feel free to contact Shane Pruitt, Coordinator of Greek Life, by calling 404-364-8892 or emailing spruitt@oglethorpe.edu.
+If you have any questions about this process, please feel free to contact the Coordinator for Greek Life.
 If you have further questions and would like to meet, please visit the Greek Life Office in the Student Commons of the TLCC.